 An IPv6 ACL consists of a set of rules that are matched sequentially against a packet.
 When a packet meets the match criteria of a rule, the specified rule action (permit or deny) is taken, and the additional rules are not checked for a match.
 On this screen, the interfaces to which an IP ACL applies must be specified, as well as whether it applies to inbound or outbound traffic.

-To add an IPv6 ACL:
+> To add an IPv6 ACL:

-- 1. Select Security > ACL, then click the Advanced > IPv6 ACL link. - In the IPv6 ACL field, configure the name of IPv6 ACL.
+1. Select Security > ACL, then click the Advanced > IPv6 ACL link.